-This is a collection of fine art landscape photography by Max Foster showcasing the beauty of our world in panoramic format.
+This is a collection of fine art panoramic nature photography for sale by award-winning landscape photographer Max Foster showcasing the beauty of our world in panoramic format.
 Panoramic photography is a technique of photography, using specialized equipment or software, that captures images with horizontally elongated fields of view.
 It is sometimes known as wide format photography.
 The term has also been applied to a photograph that is cropped to a relatively wide aspect ratio, like the familiar letterbox format in wide-screen video.
 While there is no formal division between "wide-angle" and "panoramic" photography, "wide-angle" normally refers to a type of lens, but using this lens type does not necessarily make an image a panorama.

 An image showing a field of view approximating, or greater than, that of the human eye – about 160° by 75° – may be termed panoramic.
 This generally means it has an aspect ratio of 2:1 or larger, the image being at least twice as wide as it is high.
 The resulting images take the form of a wide strip.
 Some panoramic images have aspect ratios of 4:1 and greater, covering fields of view of up to 360 degrees.
 Both the aspect ratio and coverage of field are important factors in defining a true panoramic image.
 Photographers typically use the word "panoramic" to define any print format with a wide aspect ratio, not necessarily photos that encompass a large field of view.